Victim’s mom, 92, seeks to speed trial for high-seas murder suspect, 75

 “Our position is that we will be ready for trial someday,” Negin said.

-Pressed for a date on when the defense would be ready, Negin suggested the fall of 2018.
+Pressed for a date on when the defense would be ready, Negin suggested fall 2018.

 “That’s not going to work,” Mendez answered.